L3DEVIL/VphonegagaInject/README.md

 # FAQ
 Q: ERROR: executing external native build for ndkBuild

 A: Install NDK first

 Q: I have a problem decompiling and compiling APK file

 A: Check if apk is not protected.
 If not, search for the related issues: https://github.com/iBotPeaches/Apktool/issues

 Q: Getting strange issues on Android Studio or Gradle

 A: If you can't find a solution on Google, try invalidate caches.
 Click **File** -> **Invalidate Caches/Restart**.
 Let it load.
 In some cases, you may need to reinstall Android Studio

 Q: Can I load lib without mod menu?

 A: Yes you can, just put this code

 Q: I'm getting an error "Unsigned short value out of range: 65536" if I compile

 A: The method index can't fit into an unsigned 16-bit value, means you have too many methods above 65535.
 Place your code on other classes, such as smali_classes2 instead.
 This work for Android 5 (Lollipop) and above only.
 Many thanks Andnix for the tip

+Q: How to get older version of the template?

+A: Go to the commit page https://github.com/LGLTeam/Android-Mod-Menu/commits/master

 # Contact